PLENARY KEYNOTE PROGRAM

 The Drug Discovery Chemistry event is a dynamic conference for medicinal and biophysical chemists working in pharma and biotech.
 It is one of the few international events focused solely on discovery and optimization challenges of small molecule drug candidates.

-Drug Discovery Chemistry offers a plenary keynote session on Tuesday, April 2 from 4:20 - 5:15 pm PDT and Thursday, April 4 from 8:30 - 9:20 am PDT.
-Join hundreds of your colleagues during each of these presentations, which include live Q&As with the audience.
+Drug Discovery Chemistry offers Plenary Keynote Sessions on Tuesday, April 2 from 4:20 - 5:15 pm and Thursday, April 4 from 8:30 - 9:20 am PDT.

 PLENARY KEYNOTE SESSION - TUESDAY AFTERNOON